Long range voter models and dynamical fractional Brownian motion: Introduction

-Once Theorem \ref{mainthm} is proven, Theorem \ref{cor1} is a straightforward corollary, and the main thing to check is that restricted to a time slice, $X_p$ has the law of $\nu_p$.
-This is done in Section 6.
+Once Theorem \ref{thm: main} is proven, Theorem \ref{thm:fbm} follows by noting that Lemma \ref{cov} implies that $S_n(x,0)$ is Holder-continuous, and this is done in Section 6.
+Finally, to prove Theorem \ref{cor1} the main thing to check is that a time slice of $X_p(n,t)$ has the law of $\nu_p$.
+This is done in Section 7.